kazkansouh/aws-login/README.md

 Then, download the `aws-login.sh` script and either remove the exported environment variables (if AWS credentials are correctly setup) or update with your access key/secret.
+Its recommended to use the `.env` file to provide credentials, just ensure its in the same location as the script.
 Also, update the `MFA` variable to your `MFA` identifier.

+Add a symlink to the script to your `~/bin` directory.
+E.g. `ln -s /path/to/aws-login.sh .`

 Then run the following from a bash shell:

 ```
-. ./aws-login.sh 123456
+. aws-login.sh 123456
 ```

 Here, 123456 is the MFA token.